securityroots/vulndbhq/README.md

 DANGER, WILL ROBINSON!
 THIS GEM IS IN EARLY BETA STAGE.
 EVERYTHING CAN CHANGE AT ANY POINT!!

+THIS GEM USES API v2 WHICH WILL BE AVAILABLE SOON

 Add this line to your application's Gemfile:

     gem 'vulndbhq'